GabeScott/standard-works-vault/General Conference/2022 April - Is the Plan Working.md

 “And he said, Come.
 And when Peter was come down out of the ship, he walked on the water, to go to Jesus.

-“But when he saw the wind boisterous, he was afraid; and beginning to sink, he cried, ...
-Lord, save me.
+“But when he saw the wind boisterous, he was afraid; and beginning to sink, he cried, … Lord, save me.

-“And immediately Jesus stretched forth his hand, and caught him, and said unto him, O thou of little faith, wherefore didst thou doubt?”3
+“And immediately Jesus stretched forth his hand, and caught him, and said unto him, O thou of little faith, wherefore didst thou doubt?”[^3]

 Could I share with you three principles I learn from Peter?
 I pray that these principles might help anyone who feels that the plan of happiness isn’t working in their lives.

-First, act in faith in Jesus Christ.
+**First, act in faith in Jesus Christ.**

 I am in awe of Peter’s faith.
 At Jesus’s simple invitation to “come,” he left his storm-tossed ship.
-He seemed to know that if Jesus Christ invited him to do something, he could do it.4 Peter trusted the Savior more than he trusted his boat.
+He seemed to know that if Jesus Christ invited him to do something, he could do it.[^4] Peter trusted the Savior more than he trusted his boat.
 And that faith gave him power to act with courage during a stressful, frightening situation.

-Peter’s faith reminds me of an experience that I heard from Elder José L. Alonso.
+Peter’s faith reminds me of an experience that I heard from Elder José L. Alonso.
 Shortly after Elder Alonso’s son passed away, leaving a family with young children, Elder Alonso overheard the children talking.

 “What are we going to do?” they asked.